Orange-OpenSource/casskop/website/docs/5_operations/3_5_backup_restore.md

   backup:
     name: nightly-cassandra-backup
   cluster: test-cluster
-  entites: k1.t1
+  entities: k1.t1
 ```

 ### Entities

 In the restore phase, you can specify a subset of the entities specified in the backup.
-You can then backup 2 tables and only restore one.
+For instance, you can backup 2
+tables and only restore one.